 Purpose of this guide

-This document describes how to use Visual Studio Code as the MVON# Development Environment.
+This document describes how to use the MVextensions Visual Studio Code extension as a MultiValue Development Environment.
+For purposes of this guide MV refers to Pick-style application and database environments mostly known currently as MultiValue.

 Introduction

-Visual Studio code is a feature rich IDE that allows programmers to develop and debug code is various languages.
+Visual Studio code is a feature rich IDE that allows programmers to develop and debug code in various languages.
 MVON# provides developers with the ability to program their MV applications with a variety of program languages including BASIC, C#, Python, JavaScript and Typescript.
-This makes Visual Studio Code and ideal IDE as it supports all the above languages.
+This makes Visual Studio Code an ideal IDE as it supports all the above languages.

-In order to fully utilize the power of VSCODE, ONGroup has built a set of extensions to cater for MVON# BASIC language.
-There are also extensions to support all the MVON# supported languages.
+In order to fully utilize the power of VSCODE, this extension was built for the MV BASIC variants of languages.

-This extensions includes the following features
+This extension includes the following features: